Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 #### Cloudinary Upload API

 - In adding user images to the website, I utilised the [Cloudinary Upload API](https://cloudinary.com/documentation/image_upload_api_reference)
-- Within my Cloudinary account, I set up a hot_dogz folder.
+- Within my Cloudinary account, I set up a bird_friend folder.
-- Within my Bird model I added a method to save uploaded user images into this folder under the format `hot_dogz/{user}/{pk}`
+- Within my Bird model I added a method to save uploaded user images into this folder under the format `bird_friend/{user}/{pk}`
 	- All of of a user's bird photos would be saved within one folder, named after the user's username
 	- Each bird's photo would be named after it's primary key
 - If a user deletes a bird photo or deletes their profile, then the bird photo is deleted from the cloudinary database using the built-in `uploader.destroy()` method.